RakellM/Project-LoyaltyPredict2025/README.md

 🗨️<b>Notes:</b> \
 <i>The chart is similar to the DAU chart, but now we don't have the noise of 0.
-This way we can see how many users remain on that that and the previous 27 days.
+This way we can see how many followers remain on that that and the previous 27 days.
-Starting of the year attracting more users as we have mentioned, and then it drops towards the end.
+Starting of the year attracting more followers as we have mentioned, and then it drops towards the end.
 Look how in 2025 the numbers have been going sideways.
-Teo needs to keep his users engaged in the community.</i>
+Teo needs to keep his followers engaged in the community.</i>

-## User Life Cycle
+## Follower Life Cycle

-There is the need to understand how users behave in the community.
+There is the need to understand how followers behave in the community.
 The scheme below was talked during the course day and consider how the business sees the engagement churn.
 All naming was roughtly translated and since Teo is know as "The Data Wizzard", we have decided to change the names a little, using this magic concept.